ryan0980/20250505_LLM_Workout_Plan/README.md

 # Qwen2.5-3B Model Compression Study

-This repository contains the implementation and evaluation of various compression techniques for the Qwen2.5-3B language model.
+This repository contains the implementation and evaluation of various compression techniques for the Qwen2.5-3B and llama language model.
 The study explores different combinations of quantization, pruning, and fine-tuning methods to achieve efficient model deployment while maintaining performance.

 ## Abstract